frenck/brands/README.md

 - Aspect ratio should respect the logo of the brand.
 - Shortest side of the image must be at least 128 pixels, 256 pixels for the hDPI version.
 - Shortest side of the image must be not bigger than 256 pixels, 512 pixels for the hDPI version.
-- The maximum pixel size for the longest side of the images is, of course, preferred.
+- The maximum pixel size for the shortest side of the images is, of course, preferred.

 ## Using the same logo & icon for different brands